mehedihasanhasib/event-management-system/README.md

 ## Overview

-This is a simple web-based Event Management System built using pure PHP with a custom MVC architecture.
+This is a simple web-based Event Management System built using pure PHP with **<mark>MVC architecture</mark>**.
 It provides essential event management functionalities along with a structured, maintainable, scalable codebase featuring a dynamic routing engine, models, custom validation class and many more.

 ## Features